DSaunders/ModelMatcher/README.md

 ## The problem

-Asserting that a poco has the fields you expect is ugly:
+Asserting that a POCO has the values you expect is ugly:

 ```csharp
 var result = myApi.Call();